 yellow :: a warning orange :: disqualification of one or more boules red :: disqualification of one or more players

 Here are a couple of graphics that explain the meanings of the colors in greater detail.
 This first graphic was created before the 2016 rules revision, which eliminating some duplicate penalties.

 This graphic is from the web site of the New Zealand Petanque Federation.

 How do penalty cards work?

 Penalty cards are sort of like traffic tickets.

 Suppose you’re out driving, going a bit over the speed limit, and you get pulled over by a police officer.
 Because it’s your first offense, and because it isn’t too serious, he gives you a stern talking-to and lets you go with a warning.

 That’s the FIRST time you get caught speeding.
 If you get caught a SECOND time, you don’t get another warning — you get a ticket.

 It’s the same with umpires and penalty cards.
 If an umpire notices a player (or players) engaging in some sort of inappropriate behavior, and it’s their first time and not too serious, he will probably warn them, and show a yellow warning card.
 A yellow warning card doesn’t carry any kind of penalty or punishment— it’s just… well… a warning.

 But repeated or more serious offenses CAN trigger penalties.
-An orange card indicates that the umpire has disqualified one or more boules.
-A red card indicates the disqualification of a player (or possibly even an entire team) from the remainder of the game (or possibly even from the entire competition).
+An orange card indicates that the umpire has disqualified one of the player’s boules.
+A red card indicates that the umpire has disqualified a players from the remainder of the game (or possibly even from the entire competition).